EdenwareApps/jexidb/README.md

   v8: false, // false by default, set to true to use V8 serialization instead of JSON.
   compress: false, // set to true to compress each entry
   compressIndex: false, // set to true to compress the index only
-  indexes: { // keys to use in queries, only those key values ​​are kept in memory
+  indexes: { // keys to use in queries, only those key values ​​are kept in memory, so fewer specified keys lead to improved performance
     id: 'number',
     name: 'string'
   }